johneckberg/notes/csc_3511/week_4_notes.md

 # Week 4 Notes: TCP protocol

+## Things that tripped me up on this weeks quiz

+* This is from quiz #3 but i think it fits better here in the tcp section: * 2.7-4 How many sockets?
+Suppose a Web server has five ongoing connections that use TCP receiver port 80, and assume there are no other TCP connections (open or being opened or closed) at that server.
+How many TCP sockets are in use at this server?: 6; one listening socket

 ## Reliable Data Transmission

 TCP (Transmission Control Protocol) implements reliability mechanisms on top of IP's unreliable (best-effort) service model to ensure data is delivered **exactly once** and **in order**.